cbirdlab/radBARCODER/README.md

 This will create mildly filtered `RG.bam` files for each individual.
 These alignment maps are used in downstream processing.
 You should view the alignment maps with [IGV](https://software.broadinstitute.org/software/igv/download) or an equivalent bam viewer to ensure that mapping and filtering were successful.
 Artifacts to look for are reads with too many SNPs (inappropriate alignment score threshold), large insertions at the beginning or ends of reads (adapter and barcode seqs not successfully trimmed), etc.  If your reads were not originally 150 bp, you will probably need to change the alignment settings in the `config.4.all` file and rerun mapping.

-#### 3. Create consensus sequences for each individual's reads mapped to the reference genome and mask areas with no coverage using `bam2fasta`
+#### 3. Create consensus sequences for each individual's reads mapped to the reference genome and mask areas with no coverage using `bam2gen`

 *Dependencies*: [`parallel`](https://www.gnu.org/software/parallel/) [`bedtools`](https://github.com/arq5x/bedtools2/releases) [`samtools`](https://www.htslib.org/)  [`bcftools`](https://samtools.github.io/bcftools/bcftools.html) (fyi, all are required by `ddocent`, so you should have these if you made it to this step)

-From here forward, you'll be running the `radBARCODER.bash` scripts.
+From here forward, you'll be running the `radBARCODER` scripts.
 If you have not already, install required missing dependencies and clone the `radBARCODER` repo into your ProjectDir, and move the `radBARCODER` `*bash` and `*R` scripts to the mkBAM dir (see instructions above).

 As a reminder, this is the expected dir structure after completing the previous step (some files and dirs created by trimming and mapping are omitted):